ankurhanda/HTC-Vive-Setup-Ubuntu/README.md

 Click on Launch to install it.

 Now, to ensure that you install SteamVR beta, right click on the SteamVR app and click on properties.
-You will see another window pop up like this

 ![SteamVR properties](/images/steam_vr_properties.png)

-Now click on **BETAS** and you can select beta from the options presented in the menu
+You will see another window pop up and now click on **BETAS** and you can select beta from the options presented in the menu

 ![SteamVR Beta](/images/steam_vr_beta.png)